 Impact of Trello users on your Atlassian Access bill

-Impact on users and organization
+Impact on user and organization

 As an organization admin, this impacts your organization in these ways: